 The story dynamics include a heartless company spending tons of money on a team of experts trying to find the easter egg, and online community of both large and small groups of regular people hunting this egg down, and individuals looking for it.
 Its much like a large lottery.
 The greater of this VR world, and the contest itself grew up in the 1980’s, so the book leave no page unturned without referencing this period in time.

 Okay, so the book moves well, its organized, easy to understand by all, and has both a compelling plot, and a cute romantic line.
 It calmly covers topics that include social and environmental decay, corporate evil, real life v. online life, honor, honestly, obsession, dedication, bootstraps, and Ultraman.

-I liked this book so much that just finish reading this entry, go acquire this book in some format, read it, and enjoy before it becomes a movie, which, i’m sad to report, is intact being made in to a movie.
+I liked this book so much that you should just finish reading this entry, go acquire this book in some format, read it, and enjoy before it becomes a movie, which, i’m sad to report, is in fact, being made in to a movie.

 Additionally, I may not look it, but I played Dungeons and Dragon’s as a kid, and this book nod’s to those of us who engaged that world.
 Hats off to Cline for the positive incorporation in to this work.

 Did you go get the book yet…..?
 Go, hurry!!!